 \subsection{Energy efficient devices II: Domain wall functionality}

-The unusual nature of the domain formation in the multiferroic hexagonal manganites that we discussed in the previous section results in properties that bring us full circle back to the discussion at the opening of this article -- that is the need for materials that enable novel device architectures that are more energy efficient than our existing technologies.
+The unusual nature of the domain formation in the multiferroic hexagonal manganites that we discussed in the previous subsection results in properties that bring us full circle back to the discussion at the opening of this article: The need for materials that enable novel device architectures, which are more energy efficient than our existing technologies.